vmware-archive/Workshop/Lab09/README.md

 ### Step 05 - Run Locally

 Run and verify both Fortune-Tellers continue to run as they did before.
-Run the application either in a command window or within VS2017.
-Every thing should work as it did before, but if you don't start the `Fortune Teller Service` you should see that your fallback logic is now executed in the UI.
+Run the application in either a command window or VS2017.
+Everything should work as before, but if you don't start the `Fortune Teller Service` you should see that your fallback logic is now executed in the UI.

 ## Add Hystrix Dashboard